How To Hem Those Too-Long Pants On Your Own

 We may receive a commission on purchases made from links.

 Going to the tailor can be an absolute hassle: You have to make time to go, try on your clothing, remember to go pick it up, and, finally, pay a fee to get your clothes altered to fit.
-When it comes to clothing like blazers, dresses, and suits, it makes sense to want the garment to fit perfectly.
-Ultimately, these are items you tend to only need for special occasions that you want to look well-made on you.
+It makes sense to want the garment to fit perfectly when it comes to clothing like blazers, dresses, and suits.
+Ultimately, these are items you only need for special occasions that you want to look well-made on you.
 However, when everyday clothes like jeans constantly need a hem altered, it can get very costly.

 According to Thumbtack, the national average of getting your jeans hemmed can set you back around $16 a pop.
 This number can vary depending on the type of hem and material of your pants.
-While the occasional pant may need some extra work, having to pay this fee every time you buy a pair of pants can start to add up.
+While the occasional pants may need some extra work, paying this fee every time you buy a pair of pants can start to add up.
 This can be exceptionally true if you are on the shorter side and constantly need to get a quick hem on most items.

-Learning to fix your pants can be daunting and a bit tedious at first, however, there are plenty of quick tips that can save you money and time.
+Learning to fix your pants can be daunting and a bit tedious at first; however, plenty of quick tips can save you money and time.
 Most hacks don't even include a sewing machine, meaning you can do the job at home during your free time.
-Taking just a few minutes can help turn that closet of clothes you can't wear yet into a wardrobe full of options.
+Taking just a few minutes can help turn that closet of clothes you can't wear into a wardrobe full of options.

 Quick fixes for hemming your pants